GoogleCloudPlatform/nodejs-docs-samples/run/events-storage/README.md

-# Events for Cloud Run – Cloud Storage tutorial
+# Events for Cloud Run – Pub/Sub tutorial

 This sample shows how to create a service that processes Cloud Storage events.